JoeyBurzynski/JoeyBurzynski/README.md

 **I drive revenue.** All other metrics pale in comparison.

-Be it billion dollar brands or startups, I've spent the last two decades architecting technology solutions and innovative search marketing strategies (domestic & international) for e-commerce.
-I believe in the power of 'what if?'; leveraging hybrid expertise in software development and digital marketing to achieve extraordinary results.
+Be it billion-dollar brands or startups, I've spent the last two decades architecting technology solutions and innovative search marketing strategies (domestic & international) for e-commerce.
+I believe in the power of 'what if?'; leveraging hybrid expertise in software development, search engine optimization (SEO), and digital strategy to achieve extraordinary results.

 My core competencies include search engine optimization (SEO), digital strategy, e-commerce, software development, data wrangling (NLP/computational ontologies), and search marketing automation.